Gabriel Popovic

-Gabriel Popovic (/hr/; born 28 July 2003) is an Australian professional footballer who plays as a striker for Perth Glory.
+Gabriel Popović (/hr/; born 28 July 2003) is a professional soccer player who plays as a striker for Sydney FC.
+Born in England, he played for the Australia under-20 national team.

 Club career

 On 7 August 2019, he made his professional debut against Western Sydney Wanderers in the 2019 FFA Cup.

 On 10 August 2023, Popovic signed with Catania in Italian third-tier Serie C. On 1 February 2024, he was loaned by Fiorenzuola.

 Personal life

-Popovic is the son of former Crystal Palace and Socceroos player Tony Popovic, and the younger brother of Kristian Popovic.
+Popović is the son of former Crystal Palace and Socceroos player Tony Popović, and the younger brother of Kristian Popović.

+Popović is trilingual, being able to speak Croatian, English and Italian.